Table of Contents

 - Trauma signs – e.g. knife wound

-Rupture is the major complication of aortic aneurysms and is especially dangerous when the diameter of the aneurysm is more than 5 cm.
+Rupture is the major complication of aortic aneurysms and is especially dangerous when the diameter of an aneurysm is more than 5 cm.
 It is a severe life -threatening emergency and the patient usually presents in shock if they survived the journey to the emergency department:

 Patient presents with a classic triad: